kasrafallah/kasrafallah/README.md

 <p h2 align="center">

 Greetings, I'm Kasra,
-A graduate student at the University of Waterloo.
-Currently, I am serving as a research assistant in the Electrical and Computer Engineering (ECE) department under the esteemed supervision of Professor [Ravi Mazumdar](https://ece.uwaterloo.ca/~mazum/).
-My research primarily focuses on stochastic differential equations, stochastic calculus, and applied probability, with specific applications in communication systems.
-I anticipate completing my studies and graduating in May of the following year.
+A PhD candidate at the Columbia University.
+Currently, I am serving as a research assistant in the Electrical Engineering department under the esteemed supervision of Professor [James Anderson](https://www.columbia.edu/~ja3451/).
+I got my MASc at the University of Waterloo under the supervision of Professor [Ravi Mazumdar](https://ece.uwaterloo.ca/~mazum/) My research primarily focuses on stochastic differential equations, stochastic calculus, and applied probability, with specific applications in control systems. you can find my latest publications in my [Google Scholar](https://scholar.google.com/citations?hl=en&user=3yPgWtQAAAAJ)